coffee2code/force-admin-color-scheme/readme.txt

 Yes, but only via custom coding by making use of the `c2c_force_admin_color_scheme` filter.
 See the documentation for the filter for an example.

+= What happens if a custom admin color scheme was forced, but later the custom admin color scheme is no longer available (e.g. I deactivated the plugin providing the custom admin color scheme)? =

+The plugin will recognize that the chosen admin color scheme is no longer valid and will act as if one isn't set.
+In such a case, users would then see their individually chosen admin color schemes.
+If the custom admin color scheme becomes available again (before a new existing color scheme is selected as the new scheme to be forced), then the plugin will reinstate it as the forced admin color scheme.

 = Does this plugin include unit tests? =

 Yes.